Vineettt/MEAN-APP/README.md

 # MEAN-APP

-cd MEAN-APP
-npm install
-npm start

-cd angular-src
-npm install
+Install node modules using npm install in root folder and angular-src

-ng serve
+run "npm run dev" to start MEAN stack